andrei-eduard-s/ATM-App/README.md

-# ATM-App
+# ATM
-Simulation of a simple ATM machine
+Simulation of a simple ATM machine.

+-The PIN of all credit cards is “1234”-